-Setting Description Factory Default Enable Enables data encryption using the specified data encryption No key (between 8 and 30 characters).
+Setting Description Factory Default Enable Enables data encryption (via the DES algorithm) using the No specified data encryption key (between 8 and 30 characters).
 Disable Specifies that data will not be encrypted.
 No

 User Auth.
 Type (for SNMP V1, V2c, V3 and V3 only)